 A supply of Claim Forms will be sent to the school along with the Certificate of Insurance.
 These can be given to any parent wishing to make a claim.
-The claim form should be completed and returned to Brennan Insurances.
+The claim form should be completed and returned to Arachas.
 A claim form is also available online here in our claim forms section.

-Notice must be sent to the Company via Brennan Insurance as soon as practicable of any Accident to an Insured Person, and the Insured Person must as soon as possible place himself or herself under the care of a duly qualified medical practitioner.
-Notice must be sent to the Company via Brennan Insurances as soon as practicable in the event of the death of the Insured Person, resulting or alleged to result from an Accident.
+Notice must be sent to the Company via Arachas as soon as practicable of any Accident to an Insured Person, and the Insured Person must as soon as possible place himself or herself under the care of a duly qualified medical practitioner.
+Notice must be sent to the Company via Arachas as soon as practicable in the event of the death of the Insured Person, resulting or alleged to result from an Accident.
 In no case will the Company be liable to pay compensation to the Insured Person, Parent or to their representatives unless the medical advisor or advisors appointed by the Company for this purpose shall be allowed so often as may be deemed necessary to make an examination of the Insured Person.

 All claims are handled through our office and usually are dealt with directly with the parents/guardians and this requires little or no involvement from the school.
 The claim cheque can be made payable to the parents/guardians or the school authorities normally who ever signs the discharge form.